keix/6502.city/README.md

 ## Architecture
 - Nyxx exposes a **virtual ROM area** (e.g. `$8000–$FFFF`)
-- JavaScript constructs or modifies the ROM contents dynamically
 - Serialized API responses or hand-written opcodes are placed directly into the ROM region
-- Nyxx runs the updated ROM, unaware it was just written

-This allows:
-- Real-time, programmable ROM content
-- Reactive systems (e.g. AI-assisted dialogue, branching logic)
-- Full 8-bit compatibility — no spec violations, no magic

-## Dreams, in Opcodes
-6502.city is a tribute to cartridges that were never released.
-The 8-bit AI cartridge I dreamed of as a child was never built.
-The 2A03 was discontinued, and that dream faded — but not forever.

-Today, I deployed what never shipped.

-## Deployment

-Deployed using AWS CDK.
-Static frontend, dynamic ROMs, zero backend compute.

 ## Live Demo